-We converted our redundant Orchard Farm barns in 1999/2000.
-They were in a poor state but had been used for cattle and storage until shortly before we bought the property at auction in 1983.
-The setting was superb but the buildings and the ‘garden’ had been sorely neglected and required a significant amount of work and dedication.
+Orchard Farm – the property and not the farm land – were bought by Marion and John Fuller Sessions at auction in 1983.
+The setting was superb but the buildings very dilapidated and the ‘garden’ had been sorely neglected, all requiring a significant amount of work and dedication.

-Our vision then was to restore the extremely rundown buildings in the most environmentally responsible manner possible, with great care and concern for the surroundings.
-We wanted a house for our family and – in the future – to offer exceptional accommodation from our outstanding situation in a lovely village within the beautiful Peak District National Park, whilst protecting the environment and the local wildlife.
+Their vision then was to restore the extremely rundown buildings in the most environmentally responsible manner possible, with great care and concern for the surroundings.
+They wanted a house for their family and – in the future – to offer exceptional accommodation from our outstanding situation in a lovely village within the beautiful Peak District National Park, whilst protecting the environment and the local wildlife.

-Seventeen years later, we tackled the second phase, converting the old limestone barns attached to the farmhouse.
+So, seventeen years later, they tackled the second phase, converting the old limestone barns attached to the farmhouse.
 The conversion was led by a local conservation architect and carried out by a two-man team of talented local builders helped by local tradesmen whose local knowledge and sympathetic understand of old buildings was an inspiration to us all.
 We bought Orhard Farm from Marion and John in January 2015 and have continued to run the barns as holiday accommodation.

 The cottages were furnished and equipped with a blend of old and new, wherever possible using the original stone and original wooden and stone lintels etc, or else fair-trade and environmentally sound products from local providers.
 They were decorated inside and out using environmentally acceptable paints, by the same self-employed local decorator who still does all our decorating; we use and have a very good working relationship with a local joiner, plumber, electrician and other local suppliers.